zodern/meteor-relay/README.md

 The schema is used to provide types for for the `run` function's parameter, and to check the arguments when subscribing to the publication.

 `createPublication` returns a function you can use to subscribe to the publication.
-The function returns a [Subscription Handle](https://docs.meteor.com/api/pubsub.html#Meteor-subscribe), the same as `Meteor.subscribe` would.
+This function returns a [Subscription Handle](https://docs.meteor.com/api/pubsub.html#Meteor-subscribe), the same as `Meteor.subscribe` would.

 ```ts
 import { subscribeProject } from '/imports/publications/projects'

 const exampleId = 'example';

 subscribeProject({ id: exampleId });

 subscribeProject({ id: exampleId }, {